CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Protocol-Independent-Multicast-PIM.md

 1      10.1.10.101      239.1.1.1        n    vlan10
 ```

-To verify that the receiver is sending IGMP reports (joins) for the group, run the vtysh `show ip igmp groups` command or the `net show igmp groups` command.
+To verify that the receiver is sending IGMP reports (joins) for the group, run the NVUE `nv show interface <interface> ip igmp group` command or the vtysh `show ip igmp groups` command.

 ```
 cumulus@lhr:~$ sudo vtysh